flownexus-lwm2m/flownexus/_sources/deploy.rst

        return 301 https://$host$request_uri;
    }

-After the setup, dlownload flownexus and start it with using docker compose in detached mode.
+After the setup, download flownexus and start it with using docker compose in detached mode.
 Make sure to change the ``DEPLOY_SECRET_KEY`` and ``DEBUG`` flag in the ``settings.py`` file before deploying.: